tinysheep007/Base64Convert/README.md

 # If you only want to test out backend to receive picture (express)

--just nodemon start the express=server holder and you can do your submission on the frontend or postman
+-just nodemon start the express-server holder and you can do your submission on the frontend or postman

 # How to run the code?